-Fact: Birthright citizenship stands at the nexus of any true immigration reform that cuts off illegal immigration and makes our legal immigrations system merit-based, disposing of the chain migration model.
+Fact: Birthright citizenship stands at the center of any true immigration reform that cuts off illegal immigration and makes our legal immigration system merit-based, disposing of the chain migration model.
 These are two stated goals of most politicians (at least publicly).
 The only way to move in that direction is by ending unqualified birthright citizenship.

 At a clip of 300,000-400,000 babies born in the U.S. each year to parents of illegal status, Pew estimated there were about 4 million “birthright” children in 2009, meaning there are likely over 5 million to date.
 Having American-citizen children allows illegal immigrants, a very indigent population, to benefit from the full smorgasbord of welfare programs, as noted by Harry Reid in 1993.
 In turn, these children can petition to bring in their relatives when they turn 18, perpetuating the untenable cycle we have helped create.
 Hence, unqualified birthright citizenship places the keys to our future legal immigration and our welfare system in the hands of illegal immigrants.
 Again, as Harry Reid said, no sane country would do this.

 Daniel Horowitz is a senior editor of Conservative Review.
 Follow him on Twitter @RMConservative.